 “Seeing is Believing: Women Direct” is a documentary series about women directors.
 Cady says, “The film is a conversational piece that will hopefully shed some light on the ridiculousness of bias, and inspire everyone who feels as if their road is just a little bit harder to keep on fighting to create what they feel is important to themselves and to the world.” – Cady McClain

-Cady’s second short film is the story of a man who falls in love with a balloon.
-In 2015 “The World of Albert Fuh,” won Best Comedy Drama Short at the Indie Gathering Festival, was accepted into the SOHO International Film Fest, the LA Indie Film Fest, awarded an Honorable Mention for “Best Director” by the Los Angeles Film Review, an “Honorable Mention” from the SAMO Indie Fest, and received an Award of Merit by the Best Shorts Film Festival.
+The story of a man who falls in love with a balloon.
+In 2015 “The World of Albert Fuh,” won Best Comedy Drama Short at the Ohio Indie Gathering Festival, was accepted into the SOHO International Film Fest, the LA Indie Film Fest, awarded an Honorable Mention for “Best Director” by the Los Angeles Film Review, an “Honorable Mention” from the SAMO Indie Fest, and received an Award of Merit by the Best Shorts Film Festival.

 “This film is about loneliness and one man’s creative attempt to bridge the growing gap between himself and the world.
 New Yorkers seem to see themselves in Albert Fuh and I’m so grateful.
 The roars of laughter from the SOHO audience was incredibly rewarding.” – Cady McClain

-Her first short film, “Flip Fantasia,” enjoyed acceptance into the Macon Film Festival in 2014 and gained a remarkable FB cult following of over 20K in the states and over 80K in Peru (!!) it is a surreal and comic journey about a young man and his inability to let go of his dead girlfriend.
-As Cady puts it,
+Enjoyed acceptance into the Macon Film Festival in 2014 and gained a remarkable FB cult following of over 20K in the states and over 80K in Peru (!!) it is a surreal and comic journey about a young man and his inability to let go of his dead girlfriend.
+As Cady puts it:

 “It’s kind of a combination of influences, practices, and my life experiences.
 It’s surreal and spiritual.
 It’s full of color and pain.
 It’s everything I love and a lot of what I know about life, all wrapped up in one tiny little bundle.
 The audiences at the Macon Film Festival laughed and applauded loudly.
 It meant so much to me to have it so well received for a first film. ” – Cady McClain